Rediscovering Medellin – A Look at Recent Data to Contextualize a Housing Market Boom

 The demand is at an all time high, as people become enamored with Medellín and naturally this boosts prices.
 But it is actually more complicated than that, as explained by Federico Estrada, manager of La Lonja Medellín, who said that the market is secured for the upcoming five years because the government has solidified and increased subsidies for the VIS (spanish for social interest household), making this subsidy a tool for the more budget-oriented Colombian citizen who’s looking for a house.
 Estrada also pointed out that the recent tragedy of the Space building collapse pushed higher and higher the standards of construction in the region and that made prices increase even more, since higher quality means more expensive materials, more well-paid experts, further testing and regulatory overseeing.

-Not only that, in general, construction costs are going way up as it is explained here by experts in the field: ¿En Medellín se estaría generando una burbuja inmobiliaria?
+Not only that, in general, construction costs are going way as is explained here by experts in the field: ¿En Medellín se estaría generando una burbuja inmobiliaria?

 They cite a wide variety of scenarios such as the topography of the region, building restrictions, scarcity of land and independent variables such as the price of steel that have been going up consistently.